NilsKintscher/ALFA.jl/README.md

 The main purpose of this framework is to enable the reliable and easy-to-use analysis of complex methods on repetitive structures, e.g.,  multigrid methods with complex overlapping block smoothers.

-Throughout this framework we refer to definitions, theorem, lemma and algorithms of [1].
+Throughout this framework we refer to definitions, theorems, lemmata and algorithms in [1].

 Important remarks:
-- I recommend to read [1] completely, before digging into this framework.
-The examples in the paper can be found in the documentation of this framework.
+- If you only want to use this framework to analyze an operator or a method/composition of operators, you may try to proceed in the same way as in the examples: The examples in [1] can be found in the documentation of this framework.
+- If you are interested in the core algorithms and want to understand this framework completely, I recommend to read [1] completely before digging into the source code of this repository.
-- Some unit tests of this framework are done with randomly generated crystal operators.
-Sometimes for `N` > 2 these tests fail in case the datatype used for the lattice basis and structure elements is  `T::Float64`.
-Unfortunately this cannot be avoided when using Float64.
-Thus, the tests don't throw an error if $95\%$ pass.
-However, For most real applications this module should still work without any internal errors.
-When in doubt, I recommend using `T::Rational{BigInt}` when possible as the implemented algorithms seem to be reliable.
-The downside is the slower runtime in comparison to `T::Float64`.
+- Some unit tests of this framework are done with randomly generated crystal operators which can lead to very ill-conditioned problems.
+Thus, these tests may fail in case the datatype used for the lattice basis and structure elements is  `T::Float64`.
+As this cannot be avoided when using floating-point arithmetic, the tests don't throw an error if at least $95\%$ pass.
+From my own experience I can say that this is not a problem in actual applications.
+Nevertheless, there exist rational versions ( `T::Rational{BigInt}`) of these algorithms which are very reliable, but also slower.